codeaprendiz/learn_dsa_and_problems/home/bit_manipulation/easy/taskset_easy_bit_manipulation/task_001_binary_gap/ReadMe.md

 In Go, the `strconv.FormatInt` function requires an argument of type `int64`.
 If your variable `N` is declared as an `int`, which could be either `int32` or `int64` depending on the system architecture (32-bit or 64-bit), it's good practice to explicitly convert it to `int64` to ensure compatibility with the `FormatInt` function.

-This conversion ensures that your program behaves consistently across different platforms, as `int` in Go is architecture dependent:
+This conversion ensures that your program behaves consistently across different platforms, as `int` in Go is architecture dependent.
+An `int` in Go can be 32 or 64 bits depending on the platform (32-bit systems use 32 bits for `int`, and 64-bit systems use 64 bits).
+To avoid any compatibility issues and to make sure the function works as expected on all platforms, the integer `N` is explicitly converted to `int64`.
+This conversion ensures that the `strconv.FormatInt` function receives the correctly typed argument regardless of the platform.

 - On a 32-bit system, `int` is equivalent to `int32`.
 - On a 64-bit system, `int` is equivalent to `int64`.

 By explicitly converting `N` to `int64`, you make sure that the `FormatInt` function receives the correct type regardless of the underlying architecture, thereby making your code more portable.

 If `N` is already an `int64`, then the explicit conversion is not necessary, but it does not harm and makes the code more explicit and possibly clearer.